blockchain-etl/ethereum-etl/docs/exporting-the-blockchain.md

 Make sure it downloaded the blocks that you need by executing `eth.syncing` in the JS console.
 You can export blocks below `currentBlock`, there is no need to wait until the full sync as the state is not needed (unless you also need contracts bytecode and token details; for those you need to wait until the full sync).
+Note that you may need to wait for another day or two for the node to download the states.
+See this issue https://github.com/blockchain-etl/ethereum-etl/issues/265#issuecomment-970451522

 1. Install Ethereum ETL: `> pip3 install ethereum-etl`